 New video profiles and changes to them must be activated to publish.

-In Experience Manager, tap Tools > Configuration Console.
+In Experience Manager, select Tools > Configuration Console.

 In the Configuration Console, navigate to Tools > DAM > Video Profiles in the navigation tree.

 Create a S7 Video Profile.
 In the New. menu, select Create Page and then select the Scene7 Video Profile template.
-Give the new video profile page a name and click Create.
+Give the new video profile page a name and select Create.

 Edit the new video profile.
 Select the cloud config first.
 Then select the same encoding preset as selected in the cloud config.